-Although buying pre-ground spices is certainly convenient, ground spices oxidize and lose their flavors much quicker than whole spices, so with pre-ground stuff, there s a great risk that what you buy fresh from the store is already well past it’s best buy date in your kitchen.
+Although buying pre-ground spices is certainly convenient, ground spices oxidize and lose their flavors much more quicker than whole spices.
+With the pre-ground stuff, there’s a risk that what you purchase from the store is already well past its “best by” date by the time it reaches your kitchen.

 How to Toast Spices

-- Once the spices just start to brown, transfer them immediately out of the pan and into a waiting bowl – their residual heat will keep the cooking and toasting process going a little but longer.
+- Once the spices just start to brown, transfer them immediately out of the pan and into a waiting bowl—their residual heat will keep the cooking and toasting process going a little bit longer.
 If you wait until they are very toasted in the pan, they will become burnt and bitter once off the heat.

 The total cooking time generally only takes 3 or 4 minutes in all.